albertojulian/mada-driver-assistant/README.md

 - a call to Google's gtts remote service, which takes a text and delivers an audio file of the spoken text.
 In case of non-coverage, gtts does not work, and the TTS functionality request is rerouted to the local package mycroft_mimic3_tts, which is a bit slower than gtts.
-- a call to macOS `afplay` command, which takes an audio file and plays it.
+- a call to FFMPEG `ffplay` command, which takes an audio file and plays it.

 ### Driver Agent Usage example: event driven action